 Met Gala 2020 Theme: “About Time: Fashion and Duration”

-The 2020 Metropolitan Museum and Costume Institute exhibit might have been postponed from May to October, but the curation by Andrew Bolton was already set and ready to go when the museum was forced to close their doors.
+The 2020 Metropolitan Museum and Costume Institute exhibit might have been postponed from May to October that year, but the curation by Andrew Bolton was already set and ready to go when the museum was forced to close its doors.
 With an extensive preview online, the museum explains, "Employing Henri Bergson's concept of la durée (duration), it will explore how clothes generate temporal associations that conflate past, present, and future.
-Virginia Woolf will serve as the "ghost narrator" of the exhibition."
+Virginia Woolf will serve as the ‘ghost narrator’ of the exhibition."